 Credit Card Skimming: How Your Credit Card Data Can Get Stolen

 Credit card skimming began as a physical device installed on a retailer's card reader to steal your card information and commit identity theft.
-Credit card thieves have developed their methods, and digital credit card skimming is now the main method fraudsters use to swipe your personal financial information.
+Credit card thieves have developed their methods, and digital credit card skimming is now another major way fraudsters try to steal personal financial information.

 In this guide from Missouri Title Loans, Inc., we will explain how to protect yourself from both physical and digital card skimming attacks.
-We will also explain how to handle stolen credit card data and how you can use title loans to pay for financial emergencies after suffering identity theft.
+We will also explain how to handle stolen credit card data and how a title loan may help with financial emergencies after identity theft.

 How Does Credit Card Skimming Work?